blazegraph/blazegraph-python/docs/modules/primitives.rst

     Data Structures
     ===============

-    .. warning:: Currently Pyamntic does restrict data structures to the RDF data model.
+    .. warning:: Currently Pyamntic does *NOT* restrict data structures to the RDF data model.
         For example Literals are allowed in the subject and predicate position, seralizing these is imposible